cutthroat78/Leaving-Cert-Notes/README.md

 ### English
 - Look at this [resource](https://engzone.weebly.com/)
-- get and convert 5 languages of writing notes
-- Go through notes on Teams
-- Attempt to redeem verse 2023 english ebook
-- Convert english room relationships pages that was sent to me over whatsapp
 - Make notes for poetry techniques
 - Convert these notes in this [link](https://www.aoifesnotes.com/leaving-cert/ordinary-level/Paper-Two/docs/comparative-study/Introduction%20to%20Comparative%20Study%20-2014.pdf)